Do you like being asked Questions?

 He added that he had to get used to that feeling but it wasn’t easy.

 When I first met you, your questions made me uncomfortable 🙁 🙂

 What did I do next

 I felt embarrassed when I listened to the words my friend said.

 I never intended to hurt him as I thought that he’d welcome a ‘soft’ challenge.
 Possibly he didn’t t see it as soft 🙁 my bad!

-Deciding that we could do both: ‘chit-chat’ and ‘deep dive’ has now made our conversations very rewarding, exciting and sometimes opens up new ideas that we can try on the court.
+Deciding that we could do both: ‘chit-chat’ and ‘deep dive’.
+By deciding this, our conversations very rewarding, and exciting and sometimes open up new ideas that we can try on the court.

 How do you talk with your close Badminton friends …